5 Essential Tips to Prepare Your Family for Emergencies

 You can prepare your family for the unexpected by taking a few simple steps to be ready for emergencies:

-- Stay alert.
 Mobile technology is a great way to get the latest news and emergency alerts for your area.
 Find out what alerts are available in your area by searching online using your city or county name and the word “alerts” to see what’s available.
-For example, at Carroll County’s website, http://www.carrollcountyga.com/, you can choose the “Notify Me” button and sign up for alerts and messages from local government agencies.
-At home, it’s a good idea to have a NOAA Weather Radio that provides comprehensive weather and emergency information, including chemical spills, AMBER alerts, and national emergencies.
-Be sure you have extra batteries and/or back-up power supplies for your devices.
+For example, at Carroll County’s website, you can choose the “Notify Me” button and sign up for alerts and messages from local government agencies.
+At home, it’s a good idea to have an NOAA Weather Radio that provides comprehensive weather and emergency information, including chemical spills, AMBER alerts, and national emergencies.
+Be sure you have extra batteries and/or backup power supplies for your devices.

 - Each child’s contact and medical information